<function>

 Nanoseconds | ns | 10-9 |

-SIMD improves computational performance by simultaneously executing the same operation on multiple data elements.
-Technically, this is achieved through the use of specialized vector registers, which can hold several values (e.g., 4 floating-point numbers or 8 integers).
-They make it possible that operations like multiple additions or multiplications can be completed with a single instruction.
+To understand this, recall that SIMD improves computational performance by simultaneously executing the same operation on multiple data elements.
+Technically, this is achieved through the use of specialized vector registers, which can hold several values (e.g., 4 floating-point numbers or 4 integers).
+They allow operations such as multiple additions or multiplications to be completed with a single instruction.

-For SIMD to fully exploit this vector-based processing, data should be organized and accessed in memory in specific ways.
-Two fundamental concepts for understanding this are contiguous memory layout and unit stride access.
+For SIMD to fully exploit this vector-based processing, data must adhere to specific organizational and access rules in memory.
+The two core requirements are contiguous memory layout and unit-stride access.

-Contiguous memory layout means that data elements reside in adjacent memory addresses, therefore not exhibiting gaps.
-Newly allocated arrays satisfy this condition, enabling the load of entire segments directly into vector registers.
-In contrast, array views reference the original data structure, and thus don't guarantee contiguity.
-This can potentially result in highly irregular memory access patterns.
+Contiguous Memory Layout: this means that data elements reside in adjacent memory addresses with no gaps.
+Freshly allocated arrays meet this requirement, enabling entire segments to load directly into vector registers.
+In contrast, array views don't guarantee contiguity.
+By referencing the original data structure, views can result in highly irregular memory access patterns that jump between non-adjacent addresses.

-In addition, strides refer to the step size between consecutive memory accesses, with unit strides in particular entailing that elements are accessed sequentially.
-For example, consider a freshly allocated vector x
+Unit Strides: strides refer to the step size between consecutive memory accesses.
+Unit strides means in particular that elements are accessed sequentially.
+For example, iterating through a freshly allocated vector x

-) ensures a unit stride, as each access moves sequentially to the next element in memory.
-This contrast with ranges having a non-unit stride such as 1:2:length(x)
+ensures unit stride: each access moves to the next adjacent address in memory.
+This contrasts with ranges having a non-unit stride such as 1:2:length(x)

 or indices with no predictable pattern (e.g., [1, 5, 3, 4]